kkdude/Revised-Base-System/README.md

 4 (Home base)- Sex (As it has always been)

+After this point it ceases being linear and splits off based on the individual/couple's preferences.
+Meaning they can have one, none or both of these bases covered

+5A - Anal sex (A for anal)

+5B - Period sex (B for blood)

 There can also be progressions of 0.25 between these bases if one partner does this but the other does not reciprocate.